Inca architecture: Characteristics

 The most common composite form in Inca architecture was the kancha, a rectangular enclosure housing three or more rectangular buildings placed symmetrically around a central courtyard.
 Kancha units served widely different purposes as they formed the basis of simple dwellings as well as of temples and palaces; furthermore, several kancha could be grouped together to form blocks in Inca settlements.
-A testimony of the importance of these compounds in Inca architecture is that the central part of the Inca capital of Cusco consisted of large kancha, including Qurikancha and the Inca palaces.
+A testimony of the importance of these compounds in Inca architecture is that the central part of the Inca capital of Cusco consisted of large kancha, including Coricancha and the Inca palaces.
 The best preserved examples of kancha are found at Ollantaytambo, an Inca settlement located along the Urubamba River.

 Another popular feature of Inca architecture is the qullqa, or what was once storehouses for grain and other crops.
+These were commonly located at higher elevations where the air was cooler to aid in food preservation.

 Inca architecture is widely known for its fine masonry, which features precisely cut and shaped stones closely fitted without mortar ("dry").
 However, despite this fame, most Inca buildings were actually made out of fieldstone and adobe as described above.
+More precise fitting masonry was more commonly featured on higher status buildings, such as palaces and temples.
 In the 1940s, American archaeologist John H. Rowe classified Inca fine masonry in two types: coursed, which features rectangular shaped stones, and polygonal, which features blocks of irregular shape.
 Forty years later, Peruvian architect Santiago Agurto established four subtypes by dividing the categories identified by Rowe: